 - Sauté Pans

-Staub Mini French ovens (cocottes).
+Staub Mini French ovens (cocottes)

 Staub’s mini cocottes are easy to care for and a perfect addition to the kitchen.
 The enamel surface distributes heat evenly, therefore perfect for serving to keep food hot or cold.

 - Shallow and round cocotte is also known as the French oven.
-The small French ovens are perfect for serving individual baked desserts.
+The small French ovens are perfect for serving individual baked desserts

-- Mini French ovens are beautiful and offer individual portion sizes.
+- Mini French ovens are beautiful and offer individual portion sizes

-- Great for keeping dips and Pâté chilled for summer entertaining.
+- Great for keeping dips and Pâté chilled for summer entertaining

-Staub frying pans.
+Staub frying pans

-I’d go for the solid cast iron skillet rather than the wooden handle.
+I’d go for the solid cast iron skillet rather than one with a wooden handle.
 Here’s a link to check out the prices on Amazon (affiliate link).
 With a solid handle, you can use your skillet in the oven as well.
 I have matte black Staub to match my vintage cast iron but the frying pans come in pretty colors too.